-According to the National Study of Millionaires by Ramsey Solutions, three out of four millionaires (75%) said consistent investing over a long period of time is the reason for their success.
+According to the National Study of Millionaires by Ramsey Solutions, three out of four millionaires (75%) attribute their success to consistent investing over an extended period.

-Did you know that you can save several thousands of dollars just by having an excellent credit score?
+Did you know that an excellent credit score can save you several thousands of dollars?

-The higher your score, the less interest you pay.
+The better your score, the less interest you’ll pay.